Maestro

 Role

-I performed the research portion of the project with a partner, then completed the final design myself.
+I performed the research portion of the project with a partner, then completed the final design independently.

 Research